rachelrohrbach/react-portfolio/README.md

 * [License](#license)

 ## General Information
-This project is my personal web developer portfolio.
+This project is my personal web developer portfolio website.
 This project is an improvement on two former versions of the website that has continued to evolve as I have learned new technologies and continue to build toward being employer competitive.
 It contains actual examples of my work including 2 collaborative coding projects and some exemplary homework assignments as well as links to my GitHub repository, deployed projects, my LinkedIn profile and resume.

+You can access my deployed website here: https://rachelrohrbach.github.io/react-portfolio/#/Projects

 ## Technologies
 This project is created with: